chrisdwheatley/blog-posts/consistent-page-titles-on-your-ghost-blog.md

 **Post:**

-> Post title - Blog title - Blog description (e.g. Consistent Page Titles on Your Ghost Blog - Chris Wheatley - Software engineer surfing the front-end wave.)
+> Post title - Blog title (e.g. Consistent Page Titles on Your Ghost Blog - Chris Wheatley)

 #### How can we achieve this?